-It is by our love that we express our gratitude when we come to the Lord to worship at His feet and praise Him for His great love for us and His abundant provision for our lives.
-May we always be like the Samaritan, and former leper, who believed, obeyed, loved, and was grateful - for then we will hear the Lord say to us also, "Your faith has made you well!"
+It is by our love for Christ that we express our gratitude when we come to the Lord to worship at His feet and praise Him for His great love for us.
+With open and sincere hearts, we express our thankfulness to Him and His abundant provision for our lives.
+May we strive to be like the Samaritan, and former leper, who believed, obeyed, loved, and was grateful.
+Then we will hear the Lord say to us also, "Your faith has made you well!"